 Start by punching your numbers into our home loan borrowing calculator, to get an idea of how much you can realistically afford to pay off.

-Scenario: First home buyer Tom has an annual income of $62,000, this means he can comfortably afford to borrow around $400,000 over 25 years.
+For example: First home buyer Tom has an annual income of $62,000, this means he can comfortably afford to borrow around $400,000 over 25 years.

 Once you’ve figured out your borrowing power, then you’ll have an idea of how much you will need to save for your dream home.
+When it comes to saving up that first home loan deposit, consider taking advantage of the First Home Saver Super Scheme, which allows you to make additional super contributions and withdraw the funds later.

-As you’ve probably heard, the ideal deposit amount is 20% of the property value, as this will give you a loan to value ratio (LVR) of 80%.
+As you’ve probably heard, a solid plan is to save up a deposit amount of 20% of the property value, as this will give you a loan to value ratio (LVR) of 80%.
 Banks in Australia use your LVR to work out whether they will lend to you, so the bigger your deposit (and the lower your LVR), the more likely they’ll approve you for the loan.

-So we recommend conducting a little recon work using real estate search engines like realestate.com.au and domain.com.au to see how far your green will go.
+We recommend conducting a little recon work using real estate search engines like realestate.com.au and domain.com.au to see how far your green will go.
 It’s also a wise idea to search the suburb you’re considering on homepriceguide.com.au to get an idea of the growth potential of the area.